Paraphraser/PiBuilder/docs/running-on-proxmox-debian.md

 	- At "Device for boot loader installation", select `/dev/sda`.

 14. At "Installation complete", ignore the reminder to remove the installation media.
 Proxmox&nbsp;VE handles this automatically.
 15. Your system will reboot.
 There is no need to respond to any of the boot-time prompts.
-Eventually, you will see a screen containing the full username you set [earlier](#setFullUserName).
+Eventually, you will see a login prompt.
+The type of prompt will depend on whether you [chose a desktop or console](#consoleonly) environment.
+Either way, you will be able to login using the credentials you set [earlier](#setFullUserName).

 <a name="phaseGuestConfig"></a>
 ## Phase 3 - guest configuration